pkjkumar66/scheduler/README.md

 ### Improvement:

 - Error handling can be done better
-- we will get status as 500 if above condition is not getting fulfilled
+- we will get status as 500 if above condition is not getting fulfilled so please see console msg
 - unit/integration test can be added
 - we can think of all the edge cases of the problem and implement it
 - we can also support appointment like (1.5 - 2.5, 4.15 - 5.15)